chanonroy/cool-apis/README.md

 ### Other

-- [RoboHash](https://robohash.org/) - generate some unique robot/alien/monster/whatever images for any text
+- [RoboHash](https://robohash.org/) - Makes it easy to provide unique, robot/alien/monster/whatever images for any text.

+** Has affiliate program